-The fluid--solid coupling is achieved using the immersed boundary method (IBM)~\citep{peskin2002immersed}, in which Lagrangian particles representing the solid structure exchange momentum with the Eulerian fluid lattice through a regularized delta function.
+In the IBM~\citep{peskin2002immersed}, Lagrangian DEM particles exchange momentum with the Eulerian fluid lattice through a regularized delta function.
 At each coupling step, the fluid velocity at a particle position $\bm{X}$ is obtained by interpolation,

 where $\delta_h$ is a smoothed discrete delta function, $\Delta x$ is the lattice spacing, and $D$ is the spatial dimension.
 A penalty force is then computed to drive the particle velocity toward the local fluid velocity,